bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="1.10 Challenge 3 Solution." />
 </p>

-Were you able to figure that out?
-Hopefully you were.
+<p>Were you able to figure that out?
+Hopefully you were.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 80/81. menulink and menulinks event listeners (50) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image080.png"
-  style="width:35%"
+  style="width:40%"
   title="Vars menulink and menulinks in event listeners" alt="Vars menulink and menulinks in event listeners." />
 <img src="./images/image081.png"
-  style="width:35%"
+  style="width:40%"
   title="Vars menulink and menulinks in event listeners" alt="Vars menulink and menulinks in event listeners." />
 </p>

-This is what I did, because I want to get, I&apos;m getting this, I&apos;ve got the anchor tags as my event listeners for when I click on them, but I want to really get to this UR, so, down here what I did instead of just this, I can do this dot parent node, parent node dot query selector.
+<p>This is what I did, because I want to get, I&apos;m getting this, I&apos;ve got
+the anchor tags as my event listeners for when I click on them, but I want to really get to this UR, so, down here what I did instead of just this, I can do this dot parent node, parent node dot query selector.
 You